rockoder/introduction_to_docker/docker_slides.md

 ## Overview

-1. OS Level Virtualization
-1. Docker Architecture
-1. Docker Setup
-1. Docker Containers
-1. Docker Images
-1. Docker Volumes
-1. Docker Networking
-1. Docker Compose
-1. Docker Swarm
-1. Kubernetes
-1. Reference Material
+1. Part I - The Context
+1. Part II - The Details
+1. Part III - The Application

 Note:
 - Slides and other material used in this training is shared online.
   - Verbose as much as possible
 - We have lots to cover.
 Usually a 3 full day training is conducted.
+- The Context
+  - Virtualization, Containers, Why now?
+- The Details
+  - Docker Details
+    - Virtualization
+    - Docker Architecture
+    - Docker Setup
+    - Docker Containers
+    - Docker Images
+    - Docker Volumes
+    - Docker Networking
+    - Docker Compose
+    - Docker Swarm
+    - Kubernetes
+- The Application
+  - What you could do?

 ---